appnexus/schema-tool/readme.md

 If you run into an issue that results in a script error (Python stacktrace) then please open up a ticket in the GitHub issue tracker.
 Please include the following information

-+ Steps to reproduce issue
++ Steps to reliably reproduce the issue
 + Entire error output including stack trace

 We'll work with you to resolve the issue and collect any more information that may be